deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/collaborative-post-it-board/readme.md

 `embed: js/include-script.html`

-Get your app url from the dashboard and establish a connection to deepstreamHub.
+Establish a connection to deepstream.
 We'll do that, and all the login functions, inside an Angular service.
 We'll explain more about that in a minute.

 ```javascript
 const ds = deepstream('APP-URL');